Battle of Ap Bau Bang: Battle

-At 06:05 on the morning 12 November, as Shuffer's forces prepared to start patrolling Highway 13, the VC launched their attack.
+At 06:05 on 12 November, as Shuffer's forces prepared to start patrolling Highway 13, the VC launched their attack.
 Starting with a barrage of 50 mortar rounds, a battalion of VC attacked from the southwest.
 The attack was quickly met by return fire from Troop A's M113s which broke up the attack.
 A second attack from the south and a third attack from the southeast were similarly beaten back by the waiting American force.

-At 07:00 the main attack was launched from the village of Bau Bang to the north and initially succeeded in penetrating the American position, before this attack was also repulsed.
-Battery C used its guns in anti-personnel mode firing 50 rounds at ground level with two second fuses.
+At 07:00 what might have been the VC main attack was launched from the village of Bau Bang to the north.
+Initially penetrating the American position, this attack was also repulsed.
+Battery C used its guns in anti-personnel mode firing 55 rounds at ground level with two second fuses.
 Air strikes by United States Air Force A-1Hs and United States Navy A-4s were directed against the VC mortars and recoilless rifles positioned in and around Bau Bang.

-At 09:00 the VC launched a final assault from the north, but were met with concentrated artillery fire and air strikes and by 13:30 the VC had abandoned their attacks and withdrawn.
+At 09:00 the VC launched a final assault from the north, but were met with concentrated artillery fire and air strikes.
+By 13:30 the VC had abandoned their attacks and withdrawn.

 Aftermath

 Total U.S. casualties were 20 killed and 103 wounded, while VC losses were 146 killed (body count) and a further 50 were believed to have been killed, but the bodies were removed.
+The 2/2nd Infantry and attached units received a Valorous Unit Award for this action.

 Vietnamese sources only acknowledged 109 killed and over 200 wounded for the VC and claimed to have killed or wounded 2,000 Americans and destroyed 39 tanks and eight heavy artillery pieces.

-The 2/2nd Infantry and attached units received a Valorous Unit Award for this action.